Floumzi/ADataStory/index.md

 ## Haters & lovers: How users interact with each others?

+After focusing on the destination of the links, let's now look at the other side!
+We will focus on the sources.

 Once again, some useful definitions:

 * **activity**: the total number of reviews a user performed.
-* **hater/lover**: the ratio of positive outer links a user send over the total outer edges.Similarly to popularity a ratio close to 1 means the user is more of a "hater" and a ratio close to 0 indicates a "lover".
+* **hater/lover**: the ratio of positive outer links a user sent over the total outer edges.
+Similarly to popularity, a ratio close to 1 means the user is more of a "hater" and a ratio close to 0 indicates a "lover".

 ------------